 Focus on Diversification

 When it comes to your Pinterest marketing strategy, it’s really time to shift your focus to diversification.
-This means that if you have been staying in that safe zone of creating regular fresh pins, you need to branch out into creating enticing video pins and story pins (need help with video pins?
-Simple Pin offers a video creation service).
+This means that if you have been staying in that safe zone of creating regular fresh pins, you need to branch out into creating enticing video pins and idea pins.

 Think about the pinner and who your ideal pinner is.
-Create content in a story pin that will serve them well.
+Create content in an idea pin that will serve them well.

 Resources Mentioned in the Podcast: